 - Fishing BC – Discover fishing trip ideas, videos, and more.

-- Identifying Your Catch – Salmon, trout, groundfish, shellfish, and more
+- Identifying Your Catch – Identify salmon, trout, groundfish, shellfish, and more.

-- Quick Start Guide for Freshwater Fishing – Freshwater Fisheries Society of BC
+- Quick Start Guide for Freshwater Fishing – Courtesy of the Freshwater Fisheries Society of BC.

 Dotted with islands and small inlets, the Sunshine Coast is a productive fishery for all five species of Pacific salmon as well as halibut, ling cod and more.
 OTB, or “over the beach”, is a military term that translates to “will still work when wet."